All of the postal deliverers in Shigofumi are people who died.

-In Wizardry:Tale of the Forsaken Land, everyone is Dead All Along.
+In Wizardry:Tale of the Forsaken Land, everyone qualifies.
 The Flash in the backstory actually killed everyone in the kingdom.
 All of the characters in the game, including yourself, are ghosts.
 As you fulfill requests throughout the game, the tavern gradually becomes empty since the people you aid move on to the afterlife after you help them accomplish their Ghostly Goals.

 In the game Deadlight, your character Randall spends the game going all through a zombie infested Seattle trying to find his wife and daughter.
 It's only at the end when he and Stella are trapped with her begging to be killed that he remembers that he killed his wife and daughter during the outbreak in his town.